vicramon/ember-tutorial/app/views/chapters/hello-world.md

 </script>
 ```

-Last but not least, we need to create a Handlebars template for Ember to put into our outlet.
+Last but not least, we need to create a template for Ember to put into our outlet.
 Ember looks for an index template by default, so all we need to do is create it:

 ```haml
 / app/assets/javascripts/templates/index.js.emblem